Grandma (2015 film): Release

 The film had its world premiere at the Sundance Film Festival on January 30, 2015, as the closing night film.
-Several days before its premiere, Sony Pictures Classics acquired the distribution rights to the film in the United States.
+Several days before its premiere, Sony Pictures Classics acquired worldwide distribution rights to the film.
 The film went on to screen at the Tribeca Film Festival on April 20, 2015, and opened the Los Angeles Film Festival on June 10.
 The film was given a limited release in the United States on August 21, 2015, earning $115,540 from four theaters during its opening weekend.
 It expanded to a wide release on September 18, and earned $1,501,101 from 1,061 theaters during its first weekend in wide release.
 Overall, the film grossed $6,980,524 over 28 weeks in North American theaters, and $106,928 internationally, for a total of $7,087,452.

 Grandma was first released on DVD, Blu-ray and video on demand on February 9, 2016.
 The DVD and Blu-ray include an audio commentary with Weitz, Tomlin, Garner and Elliott, as well as a 21-minute interview with Weitz, Tomlin and Elliott.
 The Blu-ray version includes an additional 25-minute behind the scenes featurette.